 If you like big, Ningaloo Coral Bay Bayview is for you.
 It has hundreds of powered sites, villas, cabins, cottages and some unpowered campsites.
 The large area is well serviced with no less than 5 amenities blocks which, even when the park is flat out, they seem to keep remarkably clean and tidy.

 Great Park for Kids

-If you are travelling with kids, Bayview Caravan Park is the park for you.
-Caravan parks are a great place for giving kids a bit of free reign to explore, play and make new friends.
+If you are travelling with kids, Bayview Caravan Park is a great choice.
+Caravan parks are the perfect place for giving kids a bit of free reign to explore, play and make new friends.
 There is a great family vibe going on here.
-The size of the place means it is buzzing with activity as families get around with their beach carts, kayaks and snorkeling gear; the place hums with excitement.
+The size of Coral Bay Bayview means it is buzzing with activity as families get around with their beach carts, kayaks and snorkeling gear; the place hums with excitement.